Opabinia9/BeginnerToolsRepo/UsefullLinks.md

 IDEs:
 Atom - a now sunset open souce tex editor my personal favorite, better for non run languages like html and php where you dont need to run the code inside the editor (https://atom-editor.cc/) pycharm (community edition) - an awsome ide for python very user friendly and free just scroll down until you see the community edition option (https://www.jetbrains.com/pycharm/download/)

+CTF:
+CTF stands for capture the flag and is hacking challenge where you must find the flag (eg a string/text) by using explites in certin security mesutes, its very fun and a good way to practice hacking skill picoCTF - picoCTF is a free and very fun CTF cataluge that is very begginer friendly with plkenty of walkthoughs online